 - Doing exercises such as calf and toe stretches before you get out of bed and taking your first step is recommended

-- Firmly pressing on and rolling a tennis ball under your foot is a good way to achieve a deep massage
+- Firmly pressing on and rolling a tennis ball under your foot is a good way to get a deep massage

-- A foot brace or splint that keeps a slight stretch on the arch can be very helpful.
-Choose a splint that that can be used at night or worn in shoes during the day, such as the FS6 Compression Foot Sleeve, 3pp® PF Lift, or the 3pp® Arch Lift.
+- A foot brace or splint that keeps a slight stretch on the arch can be extremely helpful.
+Choose a splint that that can be worn in shoes during the day or at night, such as the FS6 Compression Foot Sleeve, 3pp® PF Lift, or the 3pp® Arch Lift

 - Wear shoes with good arch support and a cushioned sole

-- Orthotics may be recommended.
-Orthotics are insoles that go inside your shoes to provide added arch support, especially if you stand or run for long periods of time; wear both orthotics even if only one foot hurts
+- Orthotics, insoles that go inside your shoes, provide added arch support, especially if you stand or run for long periods of time; wear orthotics in both shoes – even if only one foot hurts

 Treatment can last a few weeks, but could take up to several months to a year.
-It is important to follow your healthcare providers instructions consistently.
-If symptoms persist after a year of treatment, surgery may be an option, but it’s not common.
+It’s important to follow your healthcare providers instructions.
+Your healthcare provider may prescribe a cortisone shot or if symptoms persist beyond a year of treatment, surgery may be an option.